joernroeder/piwik-react-router/README.md

 ## A note on serverside rendering

-Piwik tracking is disabled for serverside rendering and all API methods are replaced with noop-functions so you don't have to care about it.
+Piwik tracking is disabled for serverside rendering and all API methods are replaced with noop-functions so you don't have to worry about it.